Proud Papa Dwyane Wade Speaks On Watching His ‘Son Become Into Who She Now’ Is

 “First of all, you want to talk about strength and courage, my 12-year-old has way more than I have,” Wade said on the podcast.
 “You can learn something from your kids.”

-The proud papa also told the hosts Matt Barnes and Stephen Jackson that he had to reflect on himself when he considered the possibility of his son being gay…
+The proud papa also told the hosts Matt Barnes and Stephen Jackson that he had to reflect on himself when he considered the possibility of “his son being gay”…

 “Me and my wife are having conversations about, you know, us noticing that, you know, [Zion] wasn’t on the boy vibe that Zaire was on.
 And I had to look myself in the mirror and say, ‘What if your son comes home and tell you he’s gay?
 What are you going to do?
 How are you going to be?
 How are you going to act?’
 It ain’t about him.
 He knows who he is.
 It’s about you.
 Who are you?”